 What Types of Checks Are There?

-- Basic Disclosure Certificates from Disclosure Scotland.
-These do not fit into the same legal framework as Enhanced and Standard Disclosure Certificates and individuals can apply for their own certificate.
+- Basic Disclosure Certificates: These do not fit into the same legal framework as Enhanced and Standard Disclosure Certificates and individuals can apply for their own certificate at any time.

 What Type of Check Do we Ask for?

-Unless you can meet the legal criteria to enable you to obtain an Enhanced or Standard Disclosure Certificate you are only able to obtain a Basic Disclosure Certificate from Disclosure Scotland.
+Unless you can meet the legal criteria to enable you to obtain an Enhanced or Standard Disclosure Certificate you are only able to obtain a Basic Disclosure Certificate.
 Each individual will have to apply for their own Basic Disclosure Certificate; this will be sent to their home address.

 Persons under 18 cannot apply for a Basic Disclosure Certificate.